dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/openapi-generator.md

 ## A quick example

 You will need Python 3.9 or higher installed, as well as pip.
-You can run `pip install dlt-init-openapi` to install the current version.
+You can run `python -m pip install dlt-init-openapi` to install the current version.

 We will create a simple example pipeline from a [PokeAPI spec](https://pokeapi.co/) in our repo.
 You can point to any other OpenAPI Spec instead if you prefer.